benm4ckenzie/assignment-one/README.md

 The site was deployed using GitHub and utilises a single branch.
 Throughout the development process, at each key phase, I committed the updated files to GitHub so as to back up my work and also allow me to refer back to previous versions of my work.

+The deployed site, when accessed directly from an iPad or iPhone, does not render the black & white background images as they do when using the 'inspect' tool of Google Chrome during testing.
+The images adjusted accordingly during testing, however, on these devices, the images remain large, slightly pixelated, and unrecognisable.
+This is problematic and needs addressing in future development of the website.

 Deployed site URL: https://benm4ckenzie.github.io/assignment-one/ GitHub repository URL: https://github.com/benm4ckenzie/assignment-one